g-dendiev/Density-estimation-with-imprecise-kernels-application-to-classification./README.md

 The goal of this code is to realise an imprecise kernel based on the Triangular Kernel.

-Your can see the ImpreciseKernelFromScratch3.py in Test repository to see how we did and launch it.

-But don't forget to dowload some datasets, we did so on UCI site : https://archive.ics.uci.edu/ml/datasets.html
+This was in two 6-month's projects made à the "Universitée de Technologie de Compiègne", in France.
+You can find the two subjects in french at the end of the README.

+This code is the test part of a publication, named "Dendity estimation with imprecise kernels : application to classification".

+If you want to test on your own, you can follow those steps :

+  - Donwload all the all project
+  - Go to the Test repository and launch the ImpreciseKernelFromScratch3.py -> Note : I used the PyCharm IDE to do the project on mac OS.
+                  You may change some folders to the datasets to make it work.

+Results :

+  - You will get somes results displayed in your IDE console
+  - Some graphics will be saved with the date and the some parameters (epsilon, splitRatio,...), in the working directory.
+  - Also all statistical and imprecise classification results (in results.txt, by concatenation, so that you can keep the older results).

+Note : This manipulation will lead to use all pairs of parameters made with epsilon in [10%, 20%, 40%] and a separation of your datas in [ 30%, 50%, 75%].
+The bases datasets are : diabetes.data.csv, iris.data.csv and wine.data.csv.
+So that it won't take too much time to compute it all.

+Feel free to :

+  - test others datasets in '.csv', essentially numerics datasets.
+  - test others epsilons or splitRatio

+The graphics you have in the test repository have been made with those datasets extracts from the UCI site : https://archive.ics.uci.edu/ml/datasets.html :

+# Organisation : nb values /nb variables /nb class

+# a : breast 106 /10 /6
+# b : iris 150 /4 /3
+# c : wine 178 /13 /3
+# d : auto 205 /26 /7
+# e : seed 210 /7 /3
+# f : glass 214 / 9 / 7
+# g : forest 325 /27 /4
+# h : derma 366 /34 /6
+# i : diabete 769/8/2
+# j : segment 2310 /19 /7

+To understand how this works, see the article : LINK COMMING.

+There is a little definition of each fonction used in ImpreciseKernelFromScratch3.py before the fonciton is implemented.
+Not for all but there is sometimes some unitary tests.

-Classes repository contains all implementations of kernels (triangular and Epanechikov).
+In the Classes repository contains all implementations of kernels (triangular and Epanechikov).
+You can see it if you want to.

 ###########################################################################################